Search

 Road Ride

-Try the Pleasant Valley – Round Valley road loop.
-It’s just over 16.5 miles of quiet country lanes and a pleasant (car-free) ride along the shores of the reservoir.
-It has uphills and downhills, sharp corners and sweeping bends.
-It’s one of those rides that has a little of everything in just the right measure.
-You’ll work hard enough to stay warm, but not so hard that you can’t lift your head and admire the scenery.
-It really is a pleasant ride!
+Depending on your answers to the questions above, there are a variety of winter bike rides that will keep you coming back for more.
+If it’s your first time visiting, try the Pleasant Valley to Round Valley road loop.
+The route is just over 16.5 miles of quiet country lanes and a relaxing ride along the shores of the reservoir.
+The course features uphills and downhills, sharp corners, and sweeping bends.
+It offers a little of everything in just the right balance.
+You will work hard enough to stay warm, but not so hard that you cannot lift your head and admire the scenery.
+It really is a very “pleasant” ride (pun intended).

 The Laws Poleta – Warm Springs road loop is an excellent smooth ride out across the Owens Valley.
 With minimal elevation change, it can serve as a warm-up or cool-down by keeping up an easy cadence or it could be your own personal time trial by putting your head down and going at it hard.
 Either way you can’t miss the views as you roll across the river and ride along the base of the White Mountains.